Audio Excerpts. Click on titles for more info.

 A strong advocate for creating vital, alternative arts spaces that build community, Andrea founded her renowned Salon in 1986.
 “One of the best-known music salons in the country” with a “deep bench of topflight musicians”, “an underground sensation” (The Philadelphia Inquirer), “one of Philadelphia’s hidden gems” (Temple News) and winner of the “Best of Philly Award 2008” (Philadelphia Magazine), the Salon has become a beloved event, sparking a large and growing community around the arts in Philadelphia and beyond.
 She started Salons in Aspen, Scottsdale, NY and Main Line Reform Temple, National Museum of American Jewish History and the Interfaith Center of Philadelphia among others.

-Recent works are inspired by Tibetan music fieldwork that she conducted in a northern Himalayan region of Nepal to help preserve this musical heritage.
+A number of her works are inspired by Tibetan music fieldwork that she conducted in a northern Himalayan region of Nepal to help preserve this musical heritage.
 Her first opera, MILA, Great Sorcerer, with libretto by Jean Claude van Itallie and Lois Walden, was premiered in a semi-staged production at the acclaimed Prototype Festival in January, 2019 at Gerald Lynch Theater in NYC.
 Praised by the press as “mystical and dramatically compelling”, “deeply moving and successful premiere”, “highly recommended”, “colorful, expressive score”, “lush and rich”, “a sonic exultation with lasting power”, “successfully delivers its redemptive message”, “the most accomplished and mature of this year’s compositions”, the opera was commissioned by Gene Kaufman and Terry Eder.
 Read the feature stories in the Philadelphia Inquirer and the Tricycle Magazine.
 The opera is on the life of the great Tibetan sage, Milarepa, who transformed from mass murderer into Tibet’s most venerated teacher.
-Watch the trailer.
+Lung-Ta (The Windhorse) was presented to His Holiness the XIV Dalai Lama as an initiative for world peace and Tse Go La cantata has been performed internationally.

-Active as a pianist, she was keyboardist with the Relâche Ensemble for 25 years and was honored to have been invited to perform with the Court of the Dalai Lama.
+Active as a pianist, she was keyboardist with the Relâche Ensemble for 25 years and was deeply honored to have been invited to perform with the Court of the Dalai Lama.

 She was appointed the Steven R. Gerber Composer in Residence with the Chamber Orchestra of Philadelphia, Dirk Brossé, Music Director for the 2018-19 season and was invited as 2018 Composer-in-Residence at the Music from Angelfire Festival in NM and was interviewed by Fred Child for Performance Today.
-She has served on the Board of Directors of the Recording Academy/Grammy’s, Philadelphia Chapter.

 Women of Valor, an oratorio on the stories of Biblical women on Albany Records.
 Hila Plitmann, soprano, Rinat Shaham, mezzo, Tova Feldshuh, narrator and the Los Angeles Jewish Symphony, Noreen Green, artistic director.
 Fred Vogler, producer.
 Purchase here.